CordiezT/CordiezT/README.md

 I'm an engineer with a strong foundation in Applied Mathematics.
 I have acquired extensive experience in NLP and ML through working on various projects addressing real-world problems.

 - 💬 Feel free to ask me about optimization techniques, financial modeling, practical AI applications.
 - ⚡ Weird/Fun fact: I'm an avid glider pilot with over 250 flight hours.
 My personal best is staying aloft for 7 hours and 45 minutes without any external power.
+Look at one of my flights trace [here](https://www.weglide.org/flight/160430)

 #### Things I've worked on